ATSiCorp/LinkPanel/README.md

 - node: Latest
 - npm: Latest
 - Composer: Latest
+# If you facing any error on PHP installation on LinkPanel see this information
 # Supported PHP Versions

 * PHP 8.3 (will reach end of life (EOL) on 31 Dec, 2027.)